star-bnl/star-git-tools/doc/README.md

 The primary repositories containing the STAR code and other support packages are hosted on GitHub:

-- https://github.com/star-bnl/star-sw  &mdash; Contains the code need to reconstruct raw data collected by the experiment
+- https://github.com/star-bnl/star-sw  &mdash; Contains the code we use to reconstruct raw data collected by the experiment

 - https://github.com/star-bnl/star-mcgen &mdash; Contains Monte-Carlo generators
-  and the respective interfaces for simulating detector data
+  and respective interfaces for simulating detector data

-## How to access STAR repository hosted on GitHub
+## Accessing the STAR repository hosted on GitHub

 ### Using HTTPS